ValentinaDej/serverless-academy/README.md

 <br>

 **🎉 Conclusion:**

-Your project is now operational on AWS.
-Begin API testing and further actions.
+Now project is ready to operate on AWS.
+You can start testing its API and perform other necessary actions.